DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/parent.md

 Selector().parent() → Selector
 ```

-Finds the parents of all nodes in the matched set (first element in the set will be the closest parent).
+Finds the parents of all nodes in the matched set (first element in the set is the closest parent).

 ### parent(index)